arachid/clockwize-and-leaderboard/README.md

 		nextURL: url of next set of leaderboards
 	}

-**Fetching the score for a specific:** Users can see the score for a specific Leaderboard.
-They can also specify a set of user IDs they want to see.
+**Fetching the score for a specific leaderboard:** Users can see the score for a specific Leaderboard and specify a set of user IDs they want to see.

      GET /v1/games/{gameid}/leaderboards/{leaderboardId}/scores&playerIds={userId[]}&page={page}&size={paginationSize}

     Response body: {